 A five-minute walk from Notre Dame Cathedral, this quaint little left-bank restaurant arrived on the scene all the way back in 1978.
 As such, the fare here is fairly "traditional" vegetarian.
 In other words, don't expect anything hugely innovative, but do expect the dishes will be healthy, simple, and tasty.
 Seating is available on two floors, and the set lunch and dinner menus provide good choices for vegetarians and vegans alike, including skewered seitan, lentil moussaka, and tofu ravioli.
 The juices are highly recommended too.

 Phone+33 1 57 40 98 57

 Tel.: +33(0)1 42 74 24 66

 Metro: St Paul

-An authentic Indian curry is almost as hard to come by as vegetarian food in Paris, but fortunately, Krishna-Bhravan provides a little of both under the same roof.
-Crepes and basmati rice are served with spiced vegetables and sauces (which are often dairy-based, so vegans should check suitability before ordering).
-Value for money here is second-to-none: for less than a tenner, you'll feast on a main course, pappadams, soup, salad and a traditional Indian dessert.
-Take-out is also available.
+Authentic Indian curry is almost as hard to come by as vegetarian food in Paris, but fortunately, Krishna-Bhravan provides a little of both under the same roof.
+Crepes and basmati rice are served with spiced vegetables and sauces (which are often dairy-based, so vegans should check ingredients before ordering).
+Value for money here is second-to-none: for less than a tenner, you'll feast on a main course, pappadams, soup, salad, and a traditional Indian dessert.
+Takeout is also available.